Workshops

 Estimating population abundance is a fundamental task in wildlife biology.
 Distance-sampling, implemented as line-transects or point-transects, is one of two primary abundance methods, the other being capture-recapture.
 Distance-sampling estimates abundance by correcting for detection that declines with increasing distance between observer and target.
 Conventional distance-sampling approaches which can contain detection covariates (e.g., Buckland et al. 2001, and basic models in Program Distance) have a rich history.

-This workshop will introduce participants to conventional line and point transect methods for distance-sampling analysis in Program R. Participants will be able to identify and implement appropriate methods for a given study design.
-Participants will be exposed to multiple case studies of conventional distance sampling analyses in R.
+This workshop will introduce participants to conventional and hierarchical line and point transect methods for distance-sampling analysis in Program R. Participants will be able to identify and implement appropriate methods for a given study design.
+Participants will be exposed to multiple case studies of conventional and hierarchical distance sampling analyses in R.

 Target Audience